cecilkbm/cecilkbm/README.md

-## Hi there, welcome To My Github Page!
+## Hi there, welcome to my GitHub page!

 My name is Cecil, and I am an IT professional focused on cybersecurity, automation, and compliance.
 I build secure solutions with Python, Terraform, Bash, and industry best practices.